-[36] At the outset of the analysis, it is useful to identify the meanings likely to be attributed to the terms that comprise the parties' marks.
+[35] At the outset of the analysis, it is useful to identify the meanings likely to be attributed to the terms that comprise the parties' marks.
 I have exercised my discretion to refer to the following dictionary definitions from the Canadian Oxford Dictionary, 2nd ed. [see Tradall SA v Devil's Martini Inc, 2011 TMOB 65 at para 29 which provides that the Registrar can take judicial notice of dictionary definitions]:

-[&]quot;alpine" - adjective - of or relating to high mountains.
+&quot;alpine" - adjective - of or relating to high mountains.

-[&]quot;apparel" - noun - clothing, dress.
+&quot;apparel" - noun - clothing, dress.

-[&]quot;addict" - noun - 1 a person addicted to a habit [...].
+&quot;addict" - noun - 1 a person addicted to a habit [...].
 2 informal an enthusiastic devotee of a sport or pastime [...].

 - I consider the Opponent's trademark Alpyne Apparel to have a low degree of inherent distinctiveness, as it is highly suggestive, if not descriptive, of clothing suitable for use in the mountains.
 While the spelling of the first word "Alpyne" in the Opponent's trademark is unusual, in my view, it would still be readily understood as a reference to "alpine", and thus the unique spelling does not increase the inherent distinctiveness of the trademark as a whole to a significant degree.
-Trademarks that have a low degree of inherent distinctiveness are generally afforded a narrow scope of protection, such that comparatively small differences will be sufficient to distinguish between such marks [see Breville Pty Ltd v Keurig Green Mountain, Inc, 2014 TMOB 248, 130 CPR (4th) 246 at para 32]. - [38] The Applicant's Mark ALPINE ADDICTS has a slightly higher degree of inherent distinctiveness than the Opponent's trademark.
-While the Mark is suggestive of goods and services designed for and/or designed by individuals devoted to alpine endeavors, in my view, it is less directly descriptive of the Goods and Services than is the Opponent's trademark. - [39] With respect to the extent to which the respective parties' trademarks have become known, the evidence indicates that the Opponent has been using his trademark Alpyne Apparel since March 2015, and the Applicant has been using his Mark since March 2016.
+Trademarks that have a low degree of inherent distinctiveness are generally afforded a narrow scope of protection, such that comparatively small differences will be sufficient to distinguish between such marks [see Breville Pty Ltd v Keurig Green Mountain, Inc, 2014 TMOB 248, 130 CPR (4th) 246 at para 32]. - [37] The Applicant's Mark has a slightly higher degree of inherent distinctiveness than the Opponent's trademark.
+While the Mark is suggestive of goods and services designed for and/or designed by individuals devoted to alpine endeavors, in my view, it is less directly descriptive of the Goods and Services than is the Opponent's trademark.
+The stylized mountain design that is formed by the two overlapping letter A's also increases the inherent distinctiveness of the Applicant's Mark. - [38] With respect to the extent to which the respective parties' trademarks have become known, the evidence indicates that the Opponent has been using his trademark Alpyne Apparel since March 2015, and the Applicant has been using his Mark since March 2016.
 While both parties have provided evidence of a limited number of individual sales on various dates, neither party has provided any data relating to total sales volumes.
 The Applicant has provided evidence of annual advertising expenditures in excess of \$10,000 for 2016 through 2018, but little evidence from which to assess the scope or impact of that advertising expenditure.
-Consequently, in my view, I do not have sufficient evidence to assess the degree to which either parties' trademarks have become known. - [40] Given that the Applicant's Mark has a higher degree of inherent distinctiveness than the Opponent's trademark, and I do not have sufficient evidence to assess the degree to which the marks have become known, on balance, this factor favours the Applicant.
+Consequently, in my view, I do not have sufficient evidence to assess the degree to which either parties' trademarks have become known. - [39] Given that the Applicant's Mark has a higher degree of inherent distinctiveness than the Opponent's trademark, and I do not have sufficient evidence to assess the degree to which the marks have become known, on balance, this factor favours the Applicant.